New Button

 I will speak plainly, as one who has walked people back from the edge of the ineffable and taught them how to live again after touching Mystery.

-What follows is a structured psychedelic integration arc, designed in my way—not therapy, not ceremony, not coaching alone, but spiritual direction after revelation.
+What follows is a structured psychedelic integration arc, designed in my way — not therapy, not ceremony, not coaching alone, but spiritual direction after revelation.

 This assumes the medicine journey has already occurred elsewhere and ethically.
-Integration is where the real work begins.

 What I Watch For Throughout